Safvan-tsy/blogx/CONTRIBUTING.md

 - `npm run db:seed` to seed the database
 - `npm run dev`

+--- Go to http://localhost:3000/login for signup and signin
+--- http://localhost:3000/admin/dashboard to access the dashboard

 Before commiting your code changes, make sure the website repo builds by running:

 ```sh